 MY EXPERIENCE WITH GRIEF DREAMS

 My father passed away suddenly and 3 months later I had my first dream.
 It had a different feeling than my other dreams.
 We were together in my room and I had the chance to say good-bye.
 I told him that I loved him and would miss him.
 It was short, but when I woke up I felt something had changed within me.
 I continued to have dreams every 3 or 4 months after that, which were very comforting.
 Shortly after, I began providing one-on-one bereavement support and the topic of dreams was common.
 People had questions regarding their dreaming and I was unable to find answers.
 What I found is that bereavement research has overlooked the topic of dreams, and therefore there is little understanding about them.
 I was given the opportunity to explore this gap in the literature for my Master’s degree.
-I investigated the occurrence of common themes in the most memorable dreams of the deceased.
-Imagery of the deceased providing the dreamer comfort was the most common theme.
-Also, I discovered that the majority of dreams were memorable to the bereaved because it assisted in easing their grief.
-I had the opportunity to be the lead researcher for another study that investigated a woman’s dream journal throughout her grief process (see article "Examining the healing process through dreams in bereavement" below).
-I am now at Brock University continuing to research this area for my PhD.
-My most recent article titled "Dreams of the Deceased: Can Themes be Reliably Coded? can be found below.
+I am now at Brock University continuing to research this area for my PhD (in my last year).

 PUBLICATIONS ON GRIEF DREAMS